reese/blog/content/thoughts/field-notes-from-a-quarter-life-crisis.md

 The travel has been fun and all, but the greater consequences have come from packing light.
-I've lived for 4 months now out of a backpack, sleeping on shitty hostel mattresses, and eating mostly convenience store food{{< sidenote>}}I would be that my molecular makeup is now approximately 80% Lawson egg sandwhiches and spicy chicken.{{< /sidenote>}}.
+I've lived for 4 months now out of a backpack, sleeping on shitty hostel mattresses, and eating mostly convenience store
+{{< sidenote word="food">}}I would be that my molecular makeup is now approximately 80% Lawson egg sandwhiches and spicy chicken.{{< /sidenote>}}.
 Living with so little makes you more sensitive to just how much each extraneous thing weighs on you.
 And from here I reflect back on the rest of my life.
 My house, my books, the art and decorations and just _stuff_ that fills those rooms -- what purpose do these all serve to me?
 Some of them are undoubtedly good and are things I cherish, but I'm also forced to recognize the costs (monetary or otherwise) that holding on to them has.

 That healthy bit of asceticism has also seeped into my relationship with technology.
 That same attenuation to the costs of every marginal interaction has